Alternate Fighter: Expanded

 Banishing Strike

-When you hit a creature with a melee weapon attack, you can expend an Exploit Die to strike with legendary power, dealing bonus force damage equal to four rolls of your Exploit Die.
-It must succeed on a Charisma saving throw, or be shunted to a harmless demiplane where it is incapacitated.
-At the start of your next turn it reappears in the unoccupied space nearest to the last space it occupied when you hit it with this attack.
+When you hit a creature with a melee weapon attack, you can expend an Exploit Die to strike with legendary power, dealing bonus force damage equal to four times your Exploit Die and forcing it to make a Charisma saving throw.

 Cataclysmic Slam